Scientists and the Public Disagree on Key Issues

 Michael LaCour is a doctoral candidate in the Department of Political Science and Statistics and affiliate at the California Center for Population Research at the University of California, Los Angeles in Los Angeles, California.

 Tim O’Brien is assistant professor of sociology at University of Evansville in Evansville, Indiana.

-Brendan Nyhan is assistant professor of government at Dartmouth College in Hanover, New Hampshire.
+Brendan Nyhan is a professor of government at Dartmouth College in Hanover, New Hampshire.